 4. vinegar and bleach

-As I have already demonstrated in this post it is never a good idea to mix your cleaners together, or as my old chemistry teacher used to say:
+As I have already demonstrated in this article, it is never a good idea to mix your cleaners, or as my old chemistry teacher used to say…

-Without a firm understanding of how chemicals react with each other you are quite literally playing with death.
-Never has this been more true than when you mix vinegar and bleach together.
-The resulting effect of mixing these two products together is the production of chlorine gas.
+Without a firm understanding of how chemicals react with each other, you are quite literally playing with death.
+Never has this been more true than when you mix vinegar and bleach.
+The effect of mixing these two products is the production of chlorine gas.

 Chlorine gas was first used on the infamous day of April 22, 1915, in WW1.
 It produces a greenish-yellow cloud that smells of bleach and immediately irritates the eyes, nose, lungs, and throat of those exposed to it.

-At high enough doses it kills by asphyxiation so never mix vinegar and bleach together under any circumstances.
+It kills by asphyxiation at high enough doses, so never mix vinegar and bleach under any circumstances.

 vinegar + Bleach = Toxic Chlorine Gas.